Corporate Governance Statement – South Australian Produce Market Limited (SAPML)

-5.1 Board Expertise, Size and Composition
+2.1 Board Expertise, Size and Composition

-The Board has a broad range of relevant skills, experience and expertise to meet its objectives including accounting/taxation and legal expertise.
-It is comprised wholly of non-executive directors.
+The Board has a broad range of relevant skills, experience and expertise to meet its objectives including accounting, taxation and legal expertise.
+It is wholly comprised of non-executive Directors.

-While the Constitution allows for executive directors to be appointed, the Board has determined that a Board comprised solely of non-executive directors provides for the most robust corporate governance approach.
+While the Constitution allows for executive Directors to be appointed, the Board has determined that a Board comprised solely of non-executive Directors provides for the most robust corporate governance approach.
 The CEO attends all Board and Committee meetings.

-b) 2 retailer appointments
+- b) 2 retailer appointments;

-c) 3 wholesaler appointments
+- c) 3 wholesaler appointments; and

-5.2 Nomination and Appointment of New Directors
+2.2 Nomination and Appointment of New Directors

-The Board as a whole undertakes the functions of a Nomination Committee including succession planning and the appointment and re-election of Directors.
-From time to time the Board assesses the eligibility of all nominations and also identifies people with relevant skills and expertise for nomination as independent directors.
+The Board as a whole undertakes the functions of a nomination committee, including succession planning and the appointment and re-election of Directors.
+From time to time, the Board assesses the eligibility of all nominations and also identifies people with relevant skills and expertise for nomination as independent Directors.